suyash305/suyash305/README.md

 - 👋 Hi, I’m @suyash305
-- 👀 I’m interested in software engineering, web and app development
+- 👀 I’m interested in software engineering, web development
-- 🌱 I’m currently learning c++
+- 🌱 I’m currently learning java
-- 💞️ I’m looking to collaborate on projetcs which can help me with basics of c++
+- 💞️ I’m looking to collaborate on projetcs which can help me with java
 - 📫 Can connect me at: suyashshrivastava305@gmail.com

 <!---